rchikhi/2022-pangenome-aws/PartB.md

 Unfortuantely, the first link given by ffq appears to be private.
 Yet, the second link works.
 Note that you can always transform a ```http://``` to a S3 url by extracting the bucket name from the URL.

     aws s3 cp aws s3  --no-sign-request cp s3://sra-pub-run-odp/sra/SRR11292120/SRR11292120 .

+It should be that the download is still almost as fast as from a us-west-2 bucket.
+This is a clear advantage compared to download data to e.g. a university cluster.
+At this point, refer to Part D to delete the instance.